steemit/devportal-tutorials-js/tutorials/25_power_down/README.md

 # Power down vests

-_In this tutorial, we will show how to perform a power down on all or part of an account's VESTS using Steemconnect, as well as show a client-side signing method._
+_Perform a power down on all or part of an account's VESTS using either Steemconnect or client-side signing._

 This tutorial runs on the main Steem blockchain.
 Therefore, any accounts used here will affect real funds on the live network. **Use with caution.**